filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

         # type: []string
         #NoAnnounceAddresses = []

-  [Market.HTTP]
-    # Enable the HTTP server on the node
-    #
-    # type: bool
-    #Enable = false

-    # DomainName specifies the domain name that the server uses to serve HTTP requests.
-DomainName cannot be empty and cannot be
-    # an IP address
-    #
-    # type: string
-    #DomainName = ""

-    # CertCacheDir path to the cache directory for storing SSL certificates needed for HTTPS.
-    #
-    # type: string
-    #CertCacheDir = ""

-    # ListenAddress is the address that the server listens for HTTP requests.
-    #
-    # type: string
-    #ListenAddress = "0.0.0.0:12310"

-    # ReadTimeout is the maximum duration for reading the entire or next request, including body, from the client.
-    #
-    # type: time.Duration
-    #ReadTimeout = "10s"

-    # WriteTimeout is the maximum duration before timing out writes of the response to the client.
-    #
-    # type: time.Duration
-    #WriteTimeout = "10s"

-    # IdleTimeout is the maximum duration of an idle session.
-If set, idle connections are closed after this duration.
-    #
-    # type: time.Duration
-    #IdleTimeout = "2m0s"

-    # ReadHeaderTimeout is amount of time allowed to read request headers
-    #
-    # type: time.Duration
-    #ReadHeaderTimeout = "5s"

-    # EnableCORS indicates whether Cross-Origin Resource Sharing (CORS) is enabled or not.
-    #
-    # type: bool
-    #EnableCORS = true

-    [Market.HTTP.CompressionLevels]
-      # type: int
-      #GzipLevel = 6

-      # type: int
-      #BrotliLevel = 4

-      # type: int
-      #DeflateLevel = 6

 [Ingest]
   # Maximum number of sectors that can be queued waiting for deals to start processing.